eslam-gomaa/virt-backup/README.md

 * Fix: Error if snapshot name has a space ✔️
 * Fix: Restore snapshot --> stable now ✔️
 * Update: Zip 64 bit is added (the support to backup & restore large disk files) ✔️
+* Add command-line control to the compression level ✔️

 ---